Garrett Stubbs: Professional career

+Houston Astros (2015–2021)

-Draft and minor leagues
+Minor leagues

-The Houston Astros selected Stubbs in the eighth round of the 2015 MLB draft.
-He signed with the Astros for a signing bonus of $100,000, and made his professional debut with the Tri-City ValleyCats of the Class A-Short Season New York–Penn League.
-After 11 games with Tri-City, the Astros promoted Stubbs to the Quad Cities River Bandits of the Class A Midwest League.
-He batted a combined .263 with seven home runs and 21 RBIs in 36 games with both teams.
+The Houston Astros selected Stubbs in the eighth round, with the 229th overall selection, of the 2015 Major League Baseball draft.
+He signed with the Astros for a signing bonus of $100,000, and made his professional debut with the Tri-City ValleyCats of the Low-A New York–Penn League.
+After 11 games with Tri-City, the Astros promoted Stubbs to the Quad Cities River Bandits of the Single-A Midwest League.
+He batted a combined .263 with seven home runs and 21 RBI in 36 games with both teams.

-In 2016, Stubbs began the season with the Lancaster JetHawks of the Class A-Advanced California League, with whom he was a California League Mid-Season All Star, before receiving a promotion to the Corpus Christi Hooks of the Class AA Texas League in July.
-Stubbs finished 2016 with an aggregate .304 batting average, along with 10 home runs, 54 RBIs, and 15 stolen bases in 18 attempts, while on defense he threw out 51% of attempted base stealers.
+In 2016, Stubbs began the season with the Lancaster JetHawks of the High-A California League, with whom he was a California League Mid-Season All Star, before receiving a promotion to the Corpus Christi Hooks of the Double-A Texas League in July.
+Stubbs finished 2016 with an aggregate .304 batting average, along with 10 home runs, 54 RBI, and 15 stolen bases in 18 attempts, while on defense he threw out 51% of attempted base stealers.
 He was named an milb.com Houston Organization All Star.
 After the season, the Astros assigned Stubbs to the Glendale Desert Dogs of the Arizona Fall League.

 In 2017, MLB Pipeline named him the best catcher in the Astros' minor league system, and the organization's 11th-best prospect overall.
-Stubbs began the season with Corpus Christi, where he batted .236 with four home runs and 25 RBIs.
-He was a AA Texas League starting All Star, and in the game he tripled and drove in three runs for the winning South.
+Stubbs began the season with Corpus Christi, where he batted .236 with four home runs and 25 RBI.
+He was a Double-A Texas League starting All Star, and in the game he tripled and drove in three runs for the winning South.
 Baseball America named him the best defensive catcher in the Texas League.
-Stubbs was promoted to the Fresno Grizzlies of the Class AAA Pacific Coast League in August, where he posted a .221 batting average with four home runs and 37 RBIs; between the two teams he had 11 stolen bases in 11 attempts.
+Stubbs was promoted to the Fresno Grizzlies of the Triple-A Pacific Coast League in August, where he posted a .221 batting average with four home runs and 37 RBI; between the two teams he had 11 stolen bases in 11 attempts.